Oscar-Qiu/P2P_Project/README.md

 ## <u>Project Limitations</u>

-Choking/unchoking protocols are not implemented.
+- Choking/unchoking protocols are not implemented.
+- Test messages were kept in so the user knows if the program is stuck (process doesn't end) or if the downlaoding is taking a while (rather than just it being blank)

 ## <u>Running Program</u>